32′ 1977 Westsail “ISLAND SONG”

 This is a factory finished boat, fully rigged for extended offshore cruising.
 Interior was slightly modified to better utilize the space inside.
 The boat was substantially refitted and upgraded over the past 15 years- old teak wood decking was replaced with fiberglass ½ inch nonskid fiberglass panels, all portholes were re-bedded with Silaprene, wood inside was partially replaced, all inside and outside (navigation) lights were refitted or replaced with LED, and a lot others.

-Last 15 years the boat was sailing on around the Hawaii Islands.The boat is fully equipped for single handed sailing – all halyards are led to the cabin top winches and clutches at the cockpit.
+For the last 15 years the boat has been sailing on around the Hawaii Islands.The boat is fully equipped for single handed sailing – all halyards are led to the cabin top winches and clutches at the cockpit.
 Boat has jib’s roller furling system, electronic autopilot and Monitor Windvane Auto-steering windvane, electric windlass for easy anchor handling from cockpit, others systems essential for solo navigation.
 Fully functioning head with shower, holding tank, sinks with fresh cold and hot water pressurized systems, also manual pumps for fresh cold water and seawater, 12-volt refrigerator, 110-volt marine inverter(on spare inverter) cabin heater and other equipment, that are making excellent accommodations for living aboard in extended cruising in all areas of the world.
 All gear, equipment, and instruments are fully functioning.
-I can send additional

 Galley to port with a sink, with two propane burner stove, big 12-volt refrigerator, hanging lockers all around.
 Sea water cooled 110-volt air conditioner on the top of the closet adjacent to big navigator/chart table on the starboard with drawers and lockers around.
 Electrical panel is close to navigator table.
 Chain locker is in the forepeak.
 Head (port side) with new bowl, manual pump, switch to holding tank or outside, sink with shower (cold and hot pressurized water system).
 Teak cabin sole.
 Closet opposite the head.
 Microwave oven inside hanging locker above the port side berth.
 Cabin heater to starboard.
 A lot of storage everywhere in the cabin.